ForbesLindesay/QJS/README.md

 QJS
 ===

+**Warning!! the api is not yet stable, it will be soon, so watch & star this repository if you're interested**

-QJS adds an await keyword for use with Q promises.
+QJS adds a `yield` keyword for use with Q promises.
 To use it, you must 'compile' your code.
 Unfortunately this somewhat destroy's your stack traces at the moment.
 I'd really like to come up with a way of repairing them.
 Other than that though, it's pretty much perfect :)

 Hello World Example
 -------------------